Pro (South African rapper)

 Linda Mkhize (22 June 1981 – 8 August 2018), better known by his stage name PRO and formerly as Pro Kid, was a South African rapper and producer.
 He was known for rapping in a mixture of South African township Soweto vernacular (tsotsi taal) and English.
 His music spoke on township realities.
-Mkhize contributed to the development of kasi rap & his regarded as one of the pioneers of SA Hip-Hop.
-His work created opportunities and influence other artists such as AKA, Micky m, Red Button, Siya Shezi(Deep soweto), F-eezy,Chippa M K.O, Maseven, Touchline, Emtee, Kwesta and his younger brother DJ Citilyts and many more Kasi rap emcees.
+Mkhize contributed to the development of Kasi Rap; he is also regarded as one of the pioneers of South African hip-hop.
+His work created opportunities and influence other artists such as AKA, Micky m, Red Button, Siya Shezi(Deep soweto), F-eezy, Chippa M K.O, Maseven, Touchline, Emtee, Kwesta and his younger brother DJ Citi Lyts and many more Kasi rap emcees.